fokamdk99/EmpikPalindrome/README.md

         skipStagesAfterUnstable()
     }
     stages {
         stage('Build') {
             steps {
                 sh 'mvn -f springboot-first-app/pom.xml clean package'
             }
         }
+        stage('Test')
+        {
+            steps{
+                sh 'mvn -f springboot-first-app/pom.xml test'
             }
         }
+        stage('Deliver') {
+            steps {
+                sh "chmod +x -R ${env.WORKSPACE}"
+                sh 'springboot-first-app/jenkins/scripts/deliver.sh'
+            }
+        }
+    }
+}
 ```

+This Jenkinsfile builds, runs tests and launches your Springboot application.
+Check that application is running: go to the browser and paste the following link: ``` http://localhost:2223/welcome?word=AnnA ```.
+A page with text "AnnA is a palindrome." should appear.

+___

 ## Stage 5
 Wrap your application in a Docker image, building it in Jenkins.
 Check that your container is running.